 Prefix blockquotes with >, but use them sparingly.
 Do not use blockquotes as a substitute for code blocks.

-If your article uses screenshots, upload them to a public location and place the URL in your article for the editors to review.
+If your article uses images, upload them to a public location and place the URL in your article for the editors to review.
 Use JPG, PNG, or GIF.
 For security, your images will not be visible in the Markdown preview.
-Our editors will download the images and move them to our secure server.
+Our editors will move images to our secure server before publishing your article.

 We highly recommend browsing these resources before submitting an article for review.

-Thank you for contributing to our document collection.
-We aim to be a high-quality resource for the entire Vultr community.
+Thank you for contributing to our community library.
 If you see an error in our documentation, please use the Suggest an update button included in every Vultr Doc.
 If you have a question about the Vultr Docs program, please contact us.
 We appreciate your feedback.